Won-t-Back-Down/memeAPI/README.md

     - npm run server-start
   - The server should now be running!

-The API is also deployed on https://meme4me.onrender.com
+The API is deployed on https://meme4me.onrender.com

 Here is the documentation of example requests that our API accepts: https://documenter.getpostman.com/view/23113621/2s8ZDR7RVD